Wyoming Valley Mall: History

 Work began on the mall in April 1968, when land was purchased from the Blue Coal Corporation.
 Illegally dumped garbage from the East Side Landfill Authority was removed during early work.
 Sears opened before the mall in early 1971.
 Pomeroy's opened in August and JCPenney in April 1972.
 Wyoming Valley Mall did not become successful until Hurricane Agnes in 1972 caused significant damage to the surrounding area and the post-disaster need for supplies.
-Multiple movie theaters have existed at the mall, opening with two screens inside, and later adding another three outside.
+Multiple movie theaters have existed at the mall, opening in 1972 with two screens inside, and later adding another three outside in 1977.
 Zollinger closed in October 1977, with Hess's opening in May 1978.
+The store was expanded during Hess's tenure, before it was sold by Crown American to Kaufmann's in 1994.
+The mall became fully owned by Crown American Realty Trust during this period, after being co-owned by one the company’s affiliates, Crown American Associates, and First Union Trust.
+Hess's closed for the conversion to Kaufmann's in November 1994.
+McCrory's closed in January 1995 during the company's bankruptcy, after the store's lease was purchased by Crown American in November 1994, with its space later becoming part of Kaufmann’s.
+Kaufmann's opened in October 1995.

-Wyoming Valley, along with the Viewmont Mall, was sold by Crown American to PREIT in 2003.
+The General Cinema theaters closed in October 2000.
+The mall's four screen theater was reopened as Wyoming Valley Theater by Entertainment Film Works in May 2001, but closed again in April 2002 due to unpaid rent.
+Wyoming Valley Mall, along with the Viewmont Mall, was sold by Crown American to PREIT in 2003.
 Wyoming Valley Mall was renovated in 2006 for $8 million, and received significant cosmetic changes.
 H&M opened at the mall in September 2017, occupying three storefronts.
 In April 2018, The Bon-Ton and Sears both announced they would close.
 Wyoming Valley Mall was undamaged during the June 2018 EF2 tornado, but lost power and was closed for a day.
 Bon-Ton, open since 1971 (originally as Pomeroy's), closed on August 29, 2018.
 Ken Pollock Auto Group opened a service center in February 2019 using the former Sears Auto Center.